langsci/66/README.md

-# The Alor-Pantar languages: History and typology
+# A grammar of Yakkha

 ## Publication Info